Cray-HPE/docs-csm/operations/power_management/Power_On_Compute_Cabinets.md

 ### Power On Standard Rack PDU Circuit Breakers

-1. Switch the standard rack compute and I/O cabinet PDU circuit breakers to ON.
+1. Switch the standard rack compute cabinet PDU circuit breakers to ON.

    This applies power to the server BMCs and connects them to the management network.
-Compute and I/O nodes **do not power on and boot automatically**.
+Compute nodes **do not power on and boot automatically**.
 The Boot Orchestration Service \(BOS\) brings up compute nodes and User Access Nodes \(UANs\).

    If necessary, use IPMI commands to power on individual servers as needed.

 1. Verify that all system management network switches and Slingshot network switches are powered on in each rack, and that there are no error LEDS or hardware failures.

-1. Bring up the Slingshot Fabric.
-   Refer to the following documentation for more information on how to bring up the Slingshot Fabric:

-      * The *HPE Slingshot Operations Guide* PDF for HPE Cray EX systems.
-      * The *HPE Slingshot Troubleshooting* PDF.

 ## Next Step